Jaseci-Labs/jaseci/docs/docs/internals/planning_specs/native_type_system/lets_build.md

 - Delegates to `TypeCache` for efficient storage and reuse of type objects.
 - Implements special case handling for types like unions (e.g., flattening, Any propagation).
 - Performs normalization (e.g., flattening nested unions).
-- `architype_type` can handle creation of both user-defined and potentially built-in architypes.
+- `archetype_type` can handle creation of both user-defined and potentially built-in archetypes.
 - `callable_type` adapted for Jac's abilities/functions.

 ### Type Cache